Homemade Happy Hour

 Made with simple ingredients, homemade cherry syrup has a natural cherry flavor that’s hard to get from store-bought.
 It’s more subtle and not at all medicinal.
 This easy cherry syrup tastes fresh and summery.
 No overly-sweet maraschino cherries here!

-How to Make Sweet Cherry Simple Syrup
+How to Make Cherry Simple Syrup (Step by Step)

 If using fresh cherries, cut each cherry in half - or use a cherry pitter - and remove the pit.
 (You can skip this step by using frozen cherries since they’re already pitted, though watch for random pits that may have accidentally made it into the bag.)